0xPolygon/polygon-docs/docs/pos/reference/rewards.md

-In Polygon, validators stake their MATIC tokens as collateral to work for the security of the network, and in exchange for their service, earn rewards.
+On the Polygon PoS network, validators stake their MATIC tokens as collateral to help secure the network.
+In return for their service, they earn rewards.

-To leverage Polygon's economics, you should either become a validator or a delegator.
+To leverage the PoS network's tokenomics, you should either become a validator or a delegator.

-To be a validator, you need to **run a full validator** node and stake MATIC.
+To be a validator, you need to [run a full validator node](../get-started/becoming-a-validator.md) and stake MATIC.

-Also check the [Validator Responsibilities](../get-started/becoming-a-validator.md#validator-responsibilities) page.
+Also, check the [validator responsibilities](../get-started/becoming-a-validator.md#validator-responsibilities) page.

-To be a delegator, you only need to **delegate MATIC to a validator**
+To be a delegator, you only need to [delegate MATIC to a validator](../how-to/delegate.md).

-## What is the incentive?
+## How are validators incentivized?

-Polygon allocates 12% of its total supply of 10 billion tokens to fund the staking rewards.
+Polygon allocates *12%* of its total supply of 10 billion tokens to fund the staking rewards.
 This is to ensure that the network is seeded well enough until transaction fees gain traction.
 These rewards are primarily meant to jump-start the network, while the protocol in the long run is intended to sustain itself on the basis of transaction fees.

-**Validator Rewards = Staking Rewards + Transaction Fees**
+$Validator Rewards = Staking Rewards + Transaction Fees$

 This is allocated in a way to ensure gradual decoupling of staking rewards from being the dominant component of the validator rewards.